laminas/laminas-filter/docs/book/standard-filters.md

 ### Allowing defined Attributes

-You can also strip all but a whitelist of attributes from a tag:
+You can also strip all but an allowed set of attributes from a tag:

 ```php
 $filter = new Laminas\Filter\StripTags([